Rheumatology News—February 28, 2014

 The take-away message?
 "Clearly we’re doing something right in managing our patients with RA," Dr. Goodman commented.

-Read the full story at rheumatologynews.com (subscription required).
+This story originally appeared at rheumatologynews.com (subscription required).